Search

 So, side effects of therapy can include: increased dreams or nightmares, increased flashbacks or “daymares”, difficulty sleeping, feeling anxious, wound up, stressed, etc.

-These effects can be temporary and they can last an hour or two after the session or for the rest of that day or around a day or two after that particular therapy session (when you might have worked on a particular issue).
+These effects can be temporary and they can last an hour or two after the session; for the rest of that day, around a day or two; or more, after a particular therapy session (when you might have worked on a particular issue).

 Why should I avoid making major life decisions when in therapy with a Clinical Psychologist?